 Though the United States does not have a designated official or “national” language, it is well understood that English is the de facto form of communication.
 In order to successfully engage in commerce, socialize, and navigate the physical environment, English is necessary.
 Thousands of refugee and immigrant populations seek a new start in the United States every year, each with their own understanding and grasp of the English language.

-ESL for Equality is a resource tool for teachers, friends, mentors, community members, and advocates working to ensure all refugees, immigrants, and non – English speakers have the best chance for success in the USA.
+ESL for Equality is a place for teachers, friends, mentors, community members, and advocates to find resources to support work with refugees, immigrants, and non – English speakers in order to ensure these individuals have the best chance for success in the USA.

 The ESL Resources section contains printable ideas and materials meant to assist anyone working directly with low – level English speakers, either individually or in a group setting.
 Teachers are encouraged to be creative and utilize the materials in any way that benefits English language learners.

 The ESL for Equality podcast dives into the nitty gritty of teaching ESL, what it’s like to be an English language learner, the privilege that speaking English affords, and so much more.
 Head to the podcast page to learn more.